 First things first: it all starts with a Brand.
 But let's dissociate the Brand from the product for a moment and focus on other things:

-Too big to resemble a Cutting Edge, Intelligent, Simple product.
+It is too big to resemble a cutting-edge, intelligent, simple product.
 Such a long wording wouldn't work out for a strong, simple logo.

 Therefore, our first challenge was to actually come up with a name that was, in fact, intelligent and simple.

 The logo would follow.
-We didn't want to complicate or go over-the-top with it.
+We didn't want to complicate or go over the top with it.
 In fact, given the target audience, sobriety would be fundamental.
-Some of the core users are very institutional, formal, governmental people, using Cimple on very specific occasions at very specific times of the year.
-Clearly not the time nor the space for thunderbolt and lightning.
+Some of the core users are very institutional, formal, and governmental people, using Cimple on very specific occasions at very specific times of the year.
+Clearly, there is no time or space for thunderbolts and lightning.

 Some colours to diversify things a little bit!
 We got blacks, we got whites, we got yellows, we got reds.
 We got one for everybody's tastes.

-In the beginning, ideas were still somehow blurred and there wasn't a very clear vision of what the product could become.
-Instead a whole bunch of great tangle of functionalities that could work.
-We felt like flying to London, get ourselves in a meeting room for a few days to settle things.
-We dove in the ideas, we noted them all down, we dissected them, and we brainstormed.
+In the beginning, ideas were still somehow blurry, and there wasn't a very clear vision of what the product could become.
+Instead, there is a whole bunch of great tangles of functionalities that could work.
+We felt like flying to London to get ourselves in a meeting room for a few days to settle things.
+We dove into the ideas, we noted them all down, we dissected them, and we brainstormed.
 At last, we defined some of the core flows.
 With this, it started to shape up.